CassieMarie0728/my-awesomeness/README.md

 ## Batchfile

+- [1999AZZAR/Windows-Script-Collection](https://github.com/1999AZZAR/Windows-Script-Collection) - This repository contains a collection of Windows scripts designed to enhance various aspects of your Windows machine.
+Each script serves a specific purpose and is accompanied by a README file with instructions on how to use it.
 - [LukeAz/apk-mod-toolkit](https://github.com/LukeAz/apk-mod-toolkit) - Manual toolkit for reversing and modding android apk
 - [imluri/apktoolkit](https://github.com/imluri/apktoolkit) - APK toolkit to mod apps easier